xMartin/php-introduction/04_objects_and_classes.md

 ## Static

-While properties and emthods usually belong to instances of classes, there are cases when a class itself needs to hold values in properties or offer methods.
+While properties and methods usually belong to instances of classes, there are cases when a class itself needs to hold values in properties or offer methods.
 Those are called `static` properties and methods:

 ```php
 <?php